AnthonyFranchitti/multi-text-form/README.md

 ### Installation

-_Follow the steps below to run your project locally._
+_Follow the steps below to run the project locally._

 1. Clone the repo
    ```sh